Home/Documentation/Developers/Getting Started

 Download the latest version from elysium.is.

-Plugins are written in Swift.
-Familiarity with Swift and SwiftUI helps.
+Plugins are written in JavaScript (ES6+).
+Familiarity with modern JS helps.

 1